-- A proctored rapid antigen test will be administered. - If an individual tests positive for covid while at Family Camp; the positive individual and family group who are household close contacts will need to leave camp.
+- o A proctored rapid antigen test will be administered. - If an individual tests positive a follow up LAMP test will be administered; the positive individual and family group who are household close contacts will need to leave camp.
 Because of the length of family program- families will not be able to return to the program.
-A pro-rated refund will be given. - If a negative test is returned and symptoms persist, a daily rapid antigen test will be administered and a follow up LAMP test will take place if needed.
+A pro -rated refund will be given. - If a negative test is returned and symptoms persist, a daily rapid antigen test will be administered and a follow up LAMP test will take place if needed.
 Additional measures such as additional masking and social distancing may be implemented for the symptomatic individual.